 Galena City School District Mission Statement:

-Every student will be afforded the opportunity to be successful on the exit exam.
+Every student will be afforded the opportunity to be successful.
 In accordance with state education policy, the purpose of education is to help ensure that all students will succeed in their education and work, shape worthwhile and satisfying lives for themselves, exemplify the best values of society, and be effective in improving the character and quality of the world about them.

 Who may enroll in IDEA: